 It may be overwhelming at first but a large percentage of students consider it.
 They apply to selective colleges and submit both test scores.

-There are a few good reasons why it may be best for you to take both the SAT and ACT.
+There are a few good reasons why it may be best for you to take both the SAT and ACT Exam and test.
 Here’s why:

 The admissions panel encourages it